Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 Federal Council launched public consultation on 22 October 2025 on FinIA amendments to replace the FinTech licence with two new categories: a payment instrument institution licence (permitting stablecoin issuance, removing the CHF 100m deposit cap) and a crypto-institution licence.
 Consultation closed 6 February 2026.
 Entry into force expected in 2027 at the earliest, so the current FinTech licence and its CHF 100m cap remain in effect for now.

-Informational only, not legal advice.
-Entries marked as placeholder or awaiting verification must not be relied on.
-Confirm all requirements with Switzerland's regulator and qualified local counsel before acting.
+Not legal advice.
+Entries marked placeholder or awaiting verification shouldn't be relied on.
+Verify with Switzerland's regulator and qualified local counsel before acting.